GreenbackBoogie49/TJFinancialMathematics1/README.md

 # TJFinancialMathematics1
-Prediction of stock prices using GBM
+Prediction of stock prices using GBM and CAPM analysis of stocks